Unit 7: What Is Real and Not Real in the Digital and Real Worlds

 Unit learning objectives

-- Upon successful completion of this unit, you will be able to (1) identify some of the key physical and software tools needed to digitize historical materials and (2) manipulate and interpret digital historical maps.
+- Upon successful completion of this unit, you will be able to (1) work with and interpret digital historical materials such as a newspaper and (2) appreciate the non-physical reality of digital materials.

 For information contact email@example.com